platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 weight: 3
 ---

-Once your application is up and running it still needs to be kept fast.
+Once your app is up and running it still needs to be kept fast.
 Platform.sh offers a wide degree of flexibility in how PHP behaves, but that does mean you may need to take a few steps to ensure your site is running optimally.